 - the list goes on.
 Basically there is no sample showing how to write a production quality app

-- Incorrect documentation: e.g., instructions on https://github.com/hyperledger/fabric-samples/tree/release-1.3/balance-transfer/typescript say that Node.js v6.9.0 – 6.10.0 ( Node v7+ is not supported ) is required whereas the instructions elsewhere say that Node.js v8.4.0 or higher.
+- Incorrect documentation: Worse than missing documentation is incorrect documentation and Fabric is full of it. e.g., instructions on https://github.com/hyperledger/fabric-samples/tree/release-1.3/balance-transfer/typescript say that Node.js v6.9.0 – 6.10.0 ( Node v7+ is not supported ) is required whereas the instructions elsewhere say that Node.js v8.4.0 or higher.
 Even the HL Fabric prerequisites say that If you will be developing applications for Hyperledger Fabric leveraging the Hyperledger Fabric SDK for Node.js, you will need to have version 8.9.x of Node.js installed.
 I kept a screenshot of the incorrect documentation here in case it gets fixed later.
 This e.g., caused me lot of trouble and wasted time.
 As I found out thae hard way, in reality Node.js v6.9.0-6.10.0 will land you in trouble.
 This is because Promises were introduced only in version 8 of Node.

 - Missing Documentation: Hyperledger Fabric relies on a dozen configuration files.
 Some of them are listed below:

 Some things that are unrelated to developer experience but worth mentioning (identifying open gaps):